GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 ### IDE and building tools

-You can use the tools of your choosing as long as you can produce fat (Uber) jars, which is the from in which Gluu Casa plugins are delivered.
+You can use the tools of your choosing as long as you can produce fat (Uber) jars, which is the form in which Gluu Casa plugins are delivered.
 In the following pages, we will use command line interface (CLI) and [Maven 3](https://maven.apache.org) as build tool.

 ### oxcore persistence annotation lib

-Plugins will likely require reading and writing data from and to the underlying Gluu Server database; whether lightweight directory or couchbase.
+Plugins will likely require reading and writing data from and to the underlying Gluu Server database; whether lightweight directory (LDAP) or couchbase.
 There is one Java library (part of Gluu casa project) called `casa-shared` at developers disposal which abstracts and simplifies access to the DB (basically CRUD operations).
 Manipulation of this abstraction requires developers to create simple classes (POJOs) that can be mapped to actual database entities.

 For this purpose, Gluu's oxcore [persistence-annotation](https://github.com/GluuFederation/oxCore/blob/master/persistence-annotation/pom.xml) library is leveraged.